diffix/pg_diffix/docs/analyst_guide.md

 GROUP BY city
 ```

+AID columns are not allowed in filtering conditions.
+Administrators can additionally restrict the usage of certain columns for data filtering by untrusted users.

 # Unrestricted queries

 Queries against personal tables are limited to the SQL subset described in the [anonymized queries](#anonymized-queries) section.